russellshen/MinimaLIST-Project/README.md

 # MinimaLIST-Project
-The MinimaLIST Approach to Life and Understanding Reality
+The MinimaLIST Approach to Life and Understanding Reality: Once a book project but now a series of interlinked article-modules to explain the MinimaLIST approach and then apply it to 4 concrete domains in which I am experienced and uncover truths that were infeasible or impossible to access before applying the MinimaLIST method to them.

+## Appendix
+Archived Medium articles (and in the future, ChatGPT chat logs) can be found in the [`/appendix`](./appendix) folder for the sake of documentation.

 ## License